react-querybuilder/react-querybuilder/README.md

   {
     field: React.PropTypes.string, //field name corresponding to this Rule
     operator: React.PropTypes.string, //operator name corresponding to this Rule
+    value: React.PropTypes.string, //value from the existing query representation, if any
     handleOnChange: React.PropTypes.func //callback function to update the query representation }
   ```